ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

   choice | medium | Medium encryption.
 Allow AES, ChaCha, 3DES, and RC4.

   choice | custom | Custom encryption.
-Use ssl-server-cipher-suites to select the cipher suites that are allow
+Use ssl-server-cipher-suites to select the cipher suites that are allowed.

   choice | client | Use the same encryption algorithms for both client and server sessions.